Welcome to today's edition of the Rush 24-7 podcast.

 What happened to your television career after you wrote that?

-Oh, I used to do a lot of Fox TV, and um every once in a while I would get a call from a Fox Booker booking me for a show after that, and an hour later I would hear quickly back.
+And every once in a while, I would get a call from a Fox booker booking me for a show after that.

-I would always say yes, even if I couldn't do it just to for the game of it, and I would be told, we're going in another direction.
+I would always say yes, even if I couldn't do it, just for the game of it.

 Yeah.

-Then apparently wasn't through.
+Then, apparently, wasn't through.

-Kurt said, well, here's what Kurtz said.
+Kurtz said, well, here's what Kurt said.

 How was the Republican Party ceding power to Rush Limbaugh?